 It’s best to use an informal and conversational writing style.
 It should be easy to read and engaging.
 Here are some tips for when you come to write your story:

-Laura, Senior Digital Fundraising Officer and Unlikely Royal Parks Half Marathon Finisher
+- Laura, Senior Digital Marketing Officer and Unlikely Royal Parks Half Marathon Finisher